Manquia/Distillery/Types.md

   Broken = 3,  // Pattern: 00000011
 }
 ```
-A flag is a specialized enum in which each bit may have an implied addative property with all other bits in the bit pattern's length.
+A flag is a enum in which each bit may have an implied addative property with all other bits in the bit pattern's length.

-**Example**: flags for complex state
+**Example**: Flags used to store state
 ```
 enum GoblinState : u8  // use unsigned operations and bit pattern length of 8 bits {